Spatial contributions to nuclear magnetic shieldings: Introduction

-where the magnetic interaction energy is now expressed as the current density induced by $\vect{m}_I$ times the vector potential of the external field.\cite{Lazzeretti:00, Lazzeretti:18} \Eqref{shielding} is typically used in computations, since picking $\mathbf{P}=\mathbf{B}$ and $\mathbf{Q}=\mathbf{m}_I$ means that the current density of \eqref{curdens} has to be computed only for the $3$ components of the magnetic field, instead of the $3N$ components of the magnetic dipole moments of $N$ nuclei.
-However, efficient algorithms have also been developed using \eqref{shielding-other}, as the current densities induced by nuclear magnetic moments are localized when choosing $\mathbf{P}=\mathbf{m}_I$ and $\mathbf{Q}=\mathbf{B}$, allowing the efficient use of screening and parallelization.\cite{Beer:11, Maurer:13}
+\Eqref{shielding} is typically used in computations, since picking the expression with $\mathbf{J^B}(\mathbf{r})$ means that the current density has to be computed only for the $3$ components of the external magnetic field, instead of the $3N$ components of the magnetic dipole moments of $N$ nuclei.
+However, efficient algorithms have also been developed using \eqref{shielding-other}, as the localized nature of the current densities induced by nuclear magnetic moments allows for powerful use of screening and parallelization.\cite{Beer:11, Maurer:13}

-Since the current density ${\bf J}^{\bf B}(\mathbf{r})$ induced by an external magnetic field is a function of the strength of the external magnetic field, differentiation of the magnetic interaction energy yields the first derivative of the current density with respect to the external magnetic field ($\partial \mathbf{J^B}(\mathbf{r}) / \partial \mathbf{B}$), which is called the current-density susceptibility (MICD) induced by the external magnetic field.
-Analogously, the differentiation with respect to the nuclear magnetic moment acts only on the vector potential of the nuclear magnetic moment, yielding $\partial \mathbf{A}^{\mathbf{m}_I}(\mathbf{r}) / \partial \mathbf{m}_I$, since only that term in \eqref{shielding} depends on the nuclear magnetic moment.
-The product of these two quantities, $\partial \mathbf{J^B}(\mathbf{r}) / \partial \mathbf{B}$ and $\partial \mathbf{A}^{\mathbf{m}_I}(\mathbf{r}) / \partial \mathbf{m}_I$, is a scalar function known as the nuclear magnetic shielding density.\cite{Stevens:63, Jameson:79, Jameson:80} The spatial distribution of the shielding density provides detailed information about the origin of the individual elements of the nuclear magnetic shielding tensor as well as the shielding constants.\cite{Pelloni:04, Ferraro:04, Soncini:05, Ferraro:05, Acke:18, Acke:19}
+Since the current density ${\bf J}^{\bf B}(\mathbf{r})$ induced by an external magnetic field is a function of the strength of the external magnetic field, differentiation of the magnetic interaction energy yields the first derivative of the current density with respect to the external magnetic field ($\partial \mathbf{J^B}(\mathbf{r}) / \partial \mathbf{B}$), which is the current-density susceptibility tensor (CDT) induced by the external magnetic field.\cite{Sambe:73,Lazzeretti:18} Analogously, the differentiation with respect to the nuclear magnetic moment acts only on the vector potential of the nuclear magnetic moment, yielding $\partial \mathbf{A}^{\mathbf{m}_I}(\mathbf{r}) / \partial \mathbf{m}_I$, since only that term in \eqref{shielding} depends on the nuclear magnetic moment.
+The dot product of these two quantities, $\partial \mathbf{J^B}(\mathbf{r}) / \partial \mathbf{B}$ and $\partial \mathbf{A}^{\mathbf{m}_I}(\mathbf{r}) / \partial \mathbf{m}_I$, is a scalar function known as the nuclear magnetic shielding density.\cite{Stevens:63, Jameson:79, Jameson:80} The spatial distribution of the shielding density provides detailed information about the origin of the individual elements of the nuclear magnetic shielding tensor as well as the shielding constants.\cite{Pelloni:04, Ferraro:04, Soncini:05, Ferraro:05, Acke:18, Acke:19}

 Further information about the magnetic shielding density can be obtained from the individual orbital contributions to the magnetic shieldings\cite{Soncini:05} and shielding functions.
 Dividing the magnetic shielding density into positive and negative parts as well as into orbital contributions shows the spatial origins of the shielding and deshielding contributions to the shielding tensor and the isotropic shielding constants.\cite{Acke:18, Steiner:04} Thus, calculations of magnetic shielding densities provide a rigorous physical basis for interpreting nuclear magnetic resonance (NMR) chemical shifts.